wlandau/targets-shiny/README.md

 Bayesian joint models of survival and longitudinal non-survival outcomes reduce bias and describe relationships among endpoints ([Gould et al. 2015](https://pubmed.ncbi.nlm.nih.gov/24634327/)).
 Statisticians routinely refine and explore such complicated models ([Gelman et al. 2020](https://arxiv.org/abs/2011.01808)), but the computation is so slow that routine changes are tedious to refresh.
 This app shows how [`targets`](https://docs.ropensci.org/targets/) can speed up iteration and Shiny can ease the burden of code development for established use cases.

 ## Usage

+First, install the R package listed in `R/packages.R`.
+Then, the app locally with `shiny::runApp()`.

 When you first open the app, create a new project to establish a data analysis pipeline.
 You can create, switch, and delete projects at any time.
 Next, select the biomarkers and number of Markov chain Monte Carlo iterations.
 The pipeline will run one [univariate joint model](https://mc-stan.org/rstanarm/articles/jm.html#univariate-joint-model-current-value-association-structure) on each biomarker for the number of iterations you select.
 Each model analyzes [`rstanarm`](https://mc-stan.org/rstanarm/) datasets [`pbcLong`](https://mc-stan.org/rstanarm/reference/rstanarm-datasets.html) and [`pbcSurv`](https://mc-stan.org/rstanarm/reference/rstanarm-datasets.html) to jointly model survival (time to event) and the biomarker (longitudinally).